 In addition to EBT, the Dinuba Farmers’ Market accepts Farmers Market

 Nutrition Program (FMNP) vouchers issued by WIC (Women, Infants and Children)

 and Area Agency on Aging senior programs.

-Partnership (NLOM).
+established by NLOM.
 The collaborative is comprised of local government,

 profit and non-profit agencies and resident leaders.
 The committee meets